 Kunda Satyanarayana Kala Dhamam is its name, but it is more popularly known as Surendrapuri or Mythological Awareness Center.
-It is a Mythology museum that celebrates the Hindu Mythology, its history, its epics, its Gods, and Goddesses.
+This Mythology museum at Surendrapuri celebrates Hindu Mythology, its history, its epics, its Gods, and Goddesses.
 Located roughly 40 km’s from Hyderabad, it was founded by Sh Kunda Satyanarayana in memory of his son Surendra Babu.
 Once you have gone through this vast museum you wonder at the effort of one man who had the vision of bringing all the divine places and concepts of Indian Mythology at one place and that led him to build this unique museum.
 I am not aware of any other similar museum in India or anywhere else at least not at this scale.

 The campus outside the museum has some giant figurines of Gods and Goddesses.
-And a temple dedicated to Narsimha Swamy like the one at Yadagirigutta close by.
+And a temple dedicated to Narasimha Swamy like the one at Yadagirigutta close by.
 You enter the museum through a giant lion’s mouth.
-Walking through the horn like creations on both sides.
+Walking through the horn-like creations on both sides.
 This is just a small prelude of what is waiting for you inside.
 It is the world in itself with various scenes and innumerable temples.
 All you have to do is follow the arrows marked on the ground.

-Ancient Indian mythology speaks of various Lokas i.e. various worlds that exist in the universe – the famous ones being swargloka and patalloka.
+Ancient Indian mythology speaks of various Loka’s i.e. various worlds that exist in the universe – the famous ones being Swargaloka and Patalloka.
 Roughly translated heaven and hell.
-You see the depiction of various lokas like Brahmaloka, Vishnuloka, Sivaloka, Nagaloka, Indraloka, Yamaloka, Narakaloka, Patalaloka.
-At Nagloka you go inside underground with all kinds of Nagas depicted.
-At Vishnuloka – Vishnu is sleeping on the serpent, at Indraloka – apsaras are dancing, at swargloka you go through the seven golden gates.
+You see the depiction of various Loka’s like Brahmaloka, Vishnuloka, Sivaloka, Nagaloka, Indraloka, Yamaloka, Narakaloka, Patalaloka.
+At Nagaloka you go inside the underground with all kinds of Nagas depicted.
+At Vishnuloka – Vishnu is sleeping on the serpent, at Indraloka – apsaras are dancing, at Swargaloka you go through the seven golden gates.
 It basically gives a visual version of what we have read about these places in scriptures.

 Ramayana & Mahabharata